How do I know my pet is overweight?

 Weight loss for your pet definitely takes dedication on your part.
 As with people, diet and exercise are the keys to a successful weight loss program.

 FEEDING: Before starting weight loss with your pet, you should see your veterinarian to develop a plan, and for recommendations on feeding and exercise.
-If you pet is on a normal maintenance pet food, they first step is to switch them to a light or senior diet which will have fewer calories.
+If you pet is on a normal maintenance pet food, they first step is to switch them to a weight loss diet which will have fewer calories.
 Measure out a specific amount of food to feed them daily, and then weigh your pet every two weeks.
 If they are not losing weight on the amount of food you are feeding, then decrease that amount by 5 -10% every 2 weeks.
 If you do not get results with a commercial diet, talk to your veterinarian about prescription weight loss diets.

 Make sure that you do any food changes gradually, mixing the old food with the new food over about a week.
 If you don't, your pet can get an upset stomach, vomiting, and diarrhea.